ayyu/amq-userscripts/encoding/help.md

 Once this is done, your (unclean) outputs will be in the `source` folder.

-I would recommend saving your command in a `.sh` file for future reference:
+I would recommend saving your command in a `.sh` file for future reference, perhaps making it a bit more readable:

 ```bash
 amq_encode.sh \